Regulations effective July 1, 2018.

-Building on the Bachelor of Commerce program is Athabasca University’s Business Technology Management major.
-This program will use online enhancements to emulate the business technology management business environment.
+Building on the Bachelor of Commerce program is Athabasca University’s Business Technology Managment major.
+This program will use online enhancements to emulate the business technology management environment.

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.